-- Barry Ruck's Mini FAQ deals primarily with matters involving the census (last updated 2005).
+- Barry Ruck's Mini FAQ (archived copy) deals primarily with matters involving the census (last updated 2005).

 - 1901 Census - Royal Navy Ships (archived copy) - Jeffery Knaggs has compiled an index to Royal Navy ships that were at sea or in ports abroad on 31st March 1901.

 - 1901 Census - Institutions (archived copy) - Jeffery Knaggs is compiling an index to Institutions on the 1901 Census of England and Wales.

 - British Census Indexes, Transcripts, and Images Available Online or on CD - a useful summary from Daniel Morgan.